osrg/ryu-book/en/html/_sources/spanning_tree.txt

 ..
 NOTE::

-    The cost to reach the root bridge is compared as follows based on the settng value of the BPDU packet received by each port.
+    The cost to reach the root bridge is compared as follows based on the setting value of the BPDU packet received by each port.

         Priority 1: Compares by the root path cost value.

             When each bridge transfers a BPDU packet, the path cost value set for the output port is added to the root path cost value of the BPDU packet.
-Because of this, the rooth path cost value is the total value of the path cost value of each link passed through to reach the root bridge.
+Because of this, the root path cost value is the total value of the path cost value of each link passed through to reach the root bridge.

         Priority 2: When the root path cost is the same, compares using the bridge ID of the counterpart bridges.